lab1092/blender-manual_ja/manual/game_engine/logic/actuators/2d_filters.rst

 Motion Blur
 ===========

-:guilabel:`Motion Blur` is a :guilabel:`2D Filter` that needs previous rendering information to produce motion effect on objects.
-Below you can see :guilabel:`Motion Blur` filter in Blender window, along with its logic bricks:
+*Motion Blur* is a *2D Filter* that needs previous rendering information to produce motion effect on objects.
+Below you can see *Motion Blur* filter in Blender window, along with its logic bricks:

 .. figure:: /images/Motionblur_render-full.jpg